2014 Coupe de la Ligue final: Ticketing

 The Coupe de la Ligue final has been played every year at the Stade de France since 1998, following the stadium's completion.
 The stadium has a capacity of 81,338 spectators.
 Both clubs will receive the same quota of tickets, which are distributed to season ticket holders and through each club's ticket sales at a later date.
 Ticketing information was released on 12 February 2014.

-Road to the Final
+Route to the final

+Note: In all results below, the score of the finalist is given first (H: home; A: away).

 Lyon

 As a Ligue 1 club involved in a European campaign, Lyon entered in the Round of 16 on 18 December 2013 and defeated Reims 3–2 at home, with all goals in the second half, Lyon's through Bafétimbi Gomis, Alexandre Lacazette and Yoann Gourcuff.
 In the quarter-finals on 15 January 2014, again at home, they beat Marseille 2–1 through Gourcuff and Gomis.
 Lyon's semi-final was at home against Ligue 2 club Troyes on 5 February, and they won 2–1 after Lacazette and Gomis scored in the first half hour of play.